 If you decide to kill a fish - kill it quickly - as soon as you land it.
 A solid belt above the eyes with a 'priest', heavy rock, or solid stick will do this job well.
-Leaving a trout to gasp to death on the bank or in a fish box will ruin the meat.
+Leaving a trout to gasp to death on the bank will ruin the meat.

 For trout to taste as good as it should requires some work before it gets anywhere near the person who is doing the actual food preparation.
 Killing a fish quickly as described above is the first and very important first step.
 Keeping it at least cool, better chilled, preferably iced, is a solid second step.

 First cut through the gill latch and completely remove all the gills.
 Then run the point of a sharp knife from the anus up to the gill latch.
 Open the belly up and pull out the stomach contents.
 Then run the point of the knife up the top of the belly cavity to expose the dark blood along the spine.
 Use a teaspoon to remove all this blood.